Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-- Place in steamer basket; steam over gently boiling water until florets are tender; about 10 minutes.
+- Place in a steamer basket; steam over gently boiling water until florets are tender; about 10 minutes.

-- Place "squished" cauliflower in food processor.
+- Place "squished" cauliflower in a food processor.
 Add sour cream, butter, and seasonings.
 Process until smooth.
 (Unlike potatoes, this mash doesn't become gluey when whipped in a food processor).

-- Transfer to serving dish.
+- Transfer to a serving dish.
 (By the way, you can reheat this in the microwave for a few moments if it has cooled a bit too much for your taste).